DvorakDwarf/fauxnix/README.md

 When I used NixOS I felt like a neanderthal having to edit what packages I want in the config instead of just using a command like pacman (`nix-env` doesn't count).
 I didn't like Nix store and how it locks you into using Nix packages and breaking stuff you might normally install with git or some such.
 The gravest offense was the fact that osu! was laggy as hell and several versions behind.
 There are some other minor annoyances I had with Nix that all together made me crawl back into the inviting arms of Arch Linux and having full control over my system.
 I recognize this is petty and I don't care.
 If you relate to any of this but still like the idea of saving your system state and being able to reproduce it like me, you might like **fauxnix**, the fake nix.

 ## Final comments
 This is pretty much good enough for my use case.
 If you want more, feel free to fork it and submit a PR.
 The script is pretty simple file shuffling so it shouldn't be too difficult to modify.
-Things that might be nice to add would be tracking versions and porting this to package managers outside of pacman.
+Things that might be nice to add would be tracking versions and doing something about the fact the program relies on names of folders for things.
 If you have questions about how it works or something else, feel free to reach out on discord at: `histidinedwarf`.

 Do what you want with the code, but credit would be much appreciated.